Kennedy Center staff to vote to unionize amid Trump changes and ongoing uncertainty

 "We're trying to carry out the work the best we can.
 But anxiety and fear exist with so many departments experiencing layoffs," she said.
 "And they happen quickly, with very little notice."

-Following the vote, Mr. Trump dismissed much of the Kennedy Center's executive leadership, including President Deborah Rutter, after serving for more than a decade.
+Following the vote, Mr. Trump dismissed much of the Kennedy Center's executive leadership, including President Deborah Rutter, who served in the role for more than a decade.

-When asked in an interview with Norah O'Donnell in March what is the hardest part of these changes, Rutter replied, "I think the sting is the disregard for expertise and experience.
+When asked in a March interview with Norah O'Donnell what the hardest part of these changes is, Rutter replied, "I think the sting is the disregard for expertise and experience.
 We were working toward something extraordinary."

 The Trump administration has said an overhaul is needed because the marquee arts center is "woke ... and broke."
 The White House did not immediately respond to a request by CBS News for comment on Friday.

 But staff members on the ground have heard little from the top on what these changes may include.
-Staff members tell CBS News that no typical quarterly all-staff meeting has been held, and weekly departmental updates have ceased.
-Ticket sales are reportedly down 50% this quarter but employees have stopped receiving regular ticket sales reports.
+Staff members told CBS News that no typical quarterly all-staff meeting has been held, and weekly departmental updates have ceased.
+Ticket sales are reportedly down 50% this quarter, but employees have stopped receiving regular ticket sales reports.
 Workers believe they are flying blind.

 "These teams are small, and they're close.
 We're all friends.
-So, it's hard to see your friends lose their jobs, and they're the ones telling us." one programming staff member admitted.
-"But more than that, there's uncertainty what jobs still need to be done and what is being shelved."
+So, it's hard to see your friends lose their jobs, and they're the ones telling us," one programming staff member admitted.
+"But more than that, there's uncertainty [over] what jobs still need to be done and what is being shelved."

 The petition filed with the National Labor Relations Board on Thursday indicates that 172 regular full-time and part-time employees plan to vote to unionize with the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, commonly known as UAW.
 The workers range across departments handling development, education, marketing, programming, the National Symphony Orchestra and the Washington National Opera.